Scarso327/AltisLife-Framework/README.md

   - <b>Multiple Sirens</b>
     - Support for togglable sirens that stop without delay!
   - <b>Simple Identification System</b>
-    - All players spawn with an ID card they can share to officers.
+    - All players spawn with an ID card they can share with officers.
     - IDs can be forged and then used to change your displayed name.
   - <b>Unique Runs</b>
     - Freight Runs